fionn/rpi-provisioner/README.md

 ```
 as root (required to bootstrap Ansible).

-Test inventory and connectivity with `ansible -i hosts.ini all -u $user -m ping`.
+Test inventory and connectivity with `make ping`.

 ## Provision